frehe/fox-bot/README.md

 >  Mr, Gekko, I'm there for you 110%. - *Bud Fox*

 A modular bot to create trading strategies, backtest and run on any exchange.
+It is written in Python.

+*This software is provided as-is.
+Use it at your own risk.*

 Starting with simple strategies and simulation only.